0xnirlin/0xnirlin/README.md

 <!-- Your Name and Introduction -->
 # 🎬 Hello, This is Nirlin - Smart Contract Security Researcher

-A proficient smart contract security researcher and programmer dedicated to enhancing the security of web3.
-Ranked 60th overall on Sherlock.
-With a strong foundation in JavaScript technologies (React, Next.js, Node.js) and a specific focus on Solidity, I aim to identify and resolve vulnerabilities, contributing to a safer blockchain ecosystem.
-Adept in collaborative environments and competitive settings as evidenced by achievements in various audit competitions.

 ## Professional Experience
 - Over a year of experience in smart contract security auditing, securing top 3 and top 5 positions in multiple contests across various domains including lending and borrowing, cross-chain bridges, insurance protocols, stable coins, and more.
 This consistent success demonstrates a broad and deep understanding of different blockchain technologies and problem-solving skills.